cepthomas/Nebulua/README.md

 ```lua
 function api.process_comp()
 ```
-If it's a static composition call this in setup().
+If it's a static composition call this in setup() to process all sections.

 - return: Meta info about the composition for internal use.